rocky-linux/documentation/docs/labs/networking/lab8-samba.md

 ### Samba users

-An important and common administrative task for managing a Samba server is creating users, creating passwords for users that need to access the shared resources.
+An important and common administrative task for managing a Samba server is creating users and passwords for users who need to access the shared resources.

 This exercise shows how to create Samba users and set up access credentials for the users.

-#### To create a Samba user and samba password
+#### To create a Samba user and Samba password

-1. First create a regular system user named sambarockstar.
+1. First, create a regular system user named sambarockstar.
 Type:

     ```bash
     sudo useradd sambarockstar